microbinfie-hackathon2020/CSIS/HACKATHON.md

 Ideally, these teams will cover different levels of experience with Git, GitHub Actions, and software testing.
 This way, every team can contribute to testing software.

-To register your team, please edit and submit a pull request to [TEAMS.md](/TEAMS.md)
+To register your team, please edit and submit a pull request to [TEAMS.md](/TEAMS.md) according to the [contribution etiquette](/CONTRIBUTING.md#pull-request-etiquette).

 ## Communication

 All links to Discord and Zoom will be emailed separately to help avoid "Zoom bombing."

+To register, please go to https://forms.gle/rSSkQZv3pZXEAh3a7

 * We will use a Discord server, to be determined.
 Each team will have a channel, named after their team.
 Although Discord is encouraged, each team can decide if there is a different platform that they would like to set up for themselves.
 * To communicate new pull requests, please start with a new issue in GitHub.
 * The hackathon itself will be held over Zoom.